NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

 --allow_nudging_weights_to_use_fast_gemm_kernel=true \
 --allow_custom_ops
 ```
-It is notable that the `input_shapes` of the pre-trained SSD MobileNet model is set to be 300 x 300, meaning that an image which is going to be recognized should have the same size.
+It is notable that the `input_shapes` of the pre-trained SSD MobileNet model is set to be 300 x 300, meaning that an image which is going to be recognized should have the same dimension.
 As my hand detection model is re-trained from a pre-trained model, I have to follow the configuration of the pre-trained model for my hand detection model.

 ####  Problems of University of Oxford's Hand Dataset
 I have first tried using the hand dataset prepared by University of Oxford to train a hand detection model.
 This dataset has 4,070 images for model training and 822 images for model evaluation.